Westminster Royals: Third national championship

 A third national championship followed, but not before a lot of controversy.
 In June 1931 a national representative team from England played in Vancouver and some of the Royals players were selected to represent Vancouver.
 Some of them refused to play, saying they were tired as a result of playing so many games.
 Those players were suspended by the B.C.
 Football Association, thus weakening the Royals heading into the national championships.
 But replacements were found and the team, now known locally as the Royals Remnants, once again reached the final.
 As it turned out the remnants of the Royals won comfortably beating Toronto Scottish 2-0 and 3–0.

+Dickie Stobbart, who won two titles with Nanaimo City (1923, 1927) and two titles with Westminster Royals (1928, 1931), became the first footballer to win the Challenge Trophy four times.

 1936

 Following the 1931 triumph the Royals faded from the national picture until 1936.
 Then, with the final being played in Vancouver, they defeated United Weston from Winnipeg 6–1 in the first game, but oddly enough lost the second for the third time 2–1, before going on to win the trophy in the third game 3–0.

 Towards the end of the 1930s soccer in B.C. was in turmoil and the Royals faded from the scene in September 1938, only to be resurrected at the start of the 1948 season.
 An era ended in 1938 and a new one began 10 years later.

+Captain Dave Turner became the first footballer to win the Challenge Trophy four times with the same team.